 Together with our subsidiary AtoB@C Shipping, we have an extensive fleet of vessels ranging from 4,000 to 56,000 dwt providing our customers with the flexibility to choose the perfect vessel size for their specific shipment requirements.

 All of our 13,000-56,000 dwt vessels are outfitted with cranes which enables efficient cargo handling regardless of shore equipment, allowing for quicker and more streamlined port visits.
 As a result, your operations become more efficient, saving you valuable time and resources.

 We understand the importance of timely and secure deliveries, and our dedicated team works tirelessly to ensure your goods arrive at their destination promptly and in perfect condition.

 Contact us today to discuss your specific cargo requirements and let us tailor a transportation solution that meets your needs.

-Besides the Baltic Sea, our ice-class vessels are a perfect fit for the extreme north, such as eastern coast of United States and Canada.
+Besides the Baltic Sea, our ice-class vessels are a perfect fit for the extreme north, such as the eastern coast of the United States and Canada.
 Arctic sea routes are normally only open from July to October, but our ice-strengthened vessels can also handle navigation during other times of the year.

 Our 1A ice-classed supramax vessels Arkadia and Kumpula are regularly trading in Arctic areas and have valid Polar Code certificates.
 In recent years, both have successfully traded in the Canadian Arctic.
 In the 2021 summer season, Kumpula completed two roundtrips to Asia via Northeast Passage.

 Pasila has traded in the Russian Arctic transporting project cargoes to the LNG-terminal project in the Yamal peninsula.